adampaquette/Typely/README.md

 String format args:
 - `Name`: Name of the type being validated
 - `Value`: Current value of the property
-- `Min`: Lower limit of the range
+- `Min`: Minimum value of the range
-- `Max`: Upper limit of the range
+- `Max`: Maximum value of the range

 <br>